 Financial need is defined as the difference between the cost of attendance

 Students are automatically considered for all sources of financial aid, including federal, state, and institutional grants, loans, and employment.
 The composition of an aid award

-depends on several factors, including the extent of a student's financial need, eligibility for other aid resources, the availability of funds, the date of application.
+depends on several factors, including the extent of a student's financial need, eligibility for other aid resources, the availability of funds, and the date of application.

-The estimated costs used for the determination of financial aid eligibility are based on students' fixed, on-campus expenses (tuition and activity fee); an allowance for room and meals; and allowances for those variable expenses incurred but not billed to the student account (books, supplies, domestic travel, and personal needs).
-Estimated costs do not include a one-time transcript fee and health insurance, which is required for all Colgate students.
-If the student is not already covered by health insurance, the student will be billed for health insurance through Colgate; in either case, families need to cover that cost.
+The estimated costs used in determining financial aid eligibility are based on an estimate of students' fixed, on-campus expenses (tuition and activity fee); an estimate for room and meals; and estimates for those variable expenses incurred but not billed to the student account (books, supplies, domestic travel, and personal needs).
+Estimated costs do not include a one-time transcript fee and health insurance, both of which are required for all Colgate students.
+If not already covered by health insurance, the student will be billed for health insurance coverage through Colgate; in either case, families need to cover that cost.
 Students who feel they may need assistance with the cost of Colgate's health insurance should contact the Office of Financial Aid

 All financial aid funds from either Colgate or outside agencies are processed as received.
-Prompt application for loans and other outside awards insures availability of funds at the beginning of each semester.
-However, students should be prepared to provide personal funds to meet necessary initial expenses such as books and supplies.
+Prompt application for loans and other outside awards insures availability of funds, generally by the third week of each semester.
+However, students should be prepared to utilize personal funds to meet necessary initial expenses such as books and supplies.
 If a student does not have the funds needed to purchase books, a payroll advance against future work-study earnings can be arranged through the Office of Student Accounts

 ; or, if the student has no work-study award, the student should contact the Office of Financial Aid

 to discuss alternatives.